Porto Santo Madeira, Portugal Travel Guide

 Available from rental shops.
 Helmets mandatory.
 Similar requirements to car rental.

-Numerous shops in Vila Baleira.
-Mountain bikes, city bikes, e-bikes available (€10-€20/day for regular bike).
+A plethora of shops in Vila Baleira.
+All-terrain bikes, city bikes, e-bikes available (€10-€20/day for regular bike).

-Porto Santo is a fantastic island for exploration on foot or by bicycle, especially in its southern parts.
-Vila Baleira's town center is highly walkable, featuring pedestrianized streets for relaxed strolls.
+An Island of the madeira archipelago is a wonderful island for seeing the sights on foot or two wheels, especially in its southern parts.
+Vila Baleira's town center is pedestrian-friendly, featuring pedestrianized roads for relaxed strolls.
 The 9km long golden beach is an ideal, flat surface for long, enjoyable walks along the coastline.

-Porto Santo is generally flat in the south, making it excellent for cycling.
+Porto Santo is mostly level in the south, making it excellent for cycling.
 Dedicated cycling paths are limited, but roads are generally quiet, especially outside Vila Baleira.
 Always carry water when walking or cycling, especially during warmer months.
 The sun can be intense.

 Formal hop-on-hop-off services are not available.
-Local tour operators offer guided bus tours for sight-seeing.
+Local tour agencies offer guided bus tours for sight-seeing.

 Not a common form of island navigation.
 Boat trips are for sightseeing, snorkeling, or visiting islets.